andrewcbuensalida/spring6yt/README.md

 ## Part 38 is jwt with postgres.
 https://lucid.app/lucidchart/72aadf0a-acc8-4e2b-a380-f2f70fcd6123/edit?invitationId=inv_8d5a82c4-45e4-4ad4-8361-beb6202251a0
 First you need to setup the database and table in pgadmin.
+OR maybe have a schema.sql and data.sql in the resources folder to setup and preload the database.
 Then you have to do a POST request to http://localhost:8080/register in Postman to register a user.
 The body is something like:
 ```
 {
     "username": "user",